ammarnajjar/headers-request-termination/README.md

-# headers-request-termination
+# kong-request-allow

-Kong: Block requests if headers do not match
+Kong plugin: Allow requests based on trigger key,value pair in headers or query.